What Is Market Cap?

-Market capitalization is how much a company is worth on the stock market.
-Market cap is also known as market value of equity, and it is a fairly straightforward mathematical calculation.
+Market capitalization is the total value of a company’s shares on the stock market.
+Market cap is also known as the market value of equity, and it is a fairly straightforward mathematical calculation.
 However, market cap is just one way to measure a company’s worth.
-Here’s a look at the components of market capitalization, how to calculate it, and how it differs from other types of evaluation you might use when choosing specific stocks to buy.
+Here’s a look at the components of market capitalization, how to calculate it and how it differs from other types of evaluation you might use when choosing specific stocks to buy.

 Market Cap Calculation